JFrog CLI for Skills

 • Downloads the zip once and copies it to all eligible targets.

-• On failure for any individual target, the previous install is restored from a temporary backup under .skill-backup/.
+• On failure for any individual target, the previous install is restored from a temporary backup under <install-base>/.skill-backup/ (for example, .cursor/skills/.skill-backup/ in project-scoped mode).

 Examples

-Update myskill to the latest version for the Cursor agent (project-scoped):
+Update myskill to the latest version for the Cursor harness (project-scoped):

-jf skills update myskill --agent cursor --repo skills-local
+jf agent skills update myskill --harness cursor --repo skills-local

 Update to a specific version with dry-run preview: